-Stay Home: Amazon, Facebook, Google, Microsoft Tell Seattle Workers
+Amazon, Facebook, Google, Microsoft Tell Seattle Workers To Stay Home

 REI, the outdoor equipment retailers, closed three campuses in the Seattle area for cleaning after employees reported possible exposure to coronavirus, local media reported.

-Salesforce prohibited international travel and restricted "all but the most critical" domestic travel, and it is making customer events digital instead of in person.
+Salesforce prohibited international travel and restricted "all but the most critical" domestic travel and is making customer events digital instead of in person.

 Shoptalk, a major retail conference, has been rescheduled to September in Las Vegas.
 The event, which draws thousands of attendees each year, had been set to kick off on March 22.
 Organizers said the change was due to corporate travel restrictions as well as public health advice.